Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Data

 For RS candidates selected with the above criteria, we employ a statistical background subtraction approach (see details in Section~\ref{sec:methods}) to eliminate background objects, which on average constitute 50\% of the cluster region galaxies brighter than $m^*$+2 mag.

 The performance of star-galaxy classifiers applied to the DES SVA1 ``gold" sample (Section~\ref{sec:sva1_gold}) depends on the object's apparent magnitude.
-The classifiers become indefinite for objects fainter than $\sim$22 mag in $z-$band.
-Since it is possible to eliminate the stellar contamination with the background subtraction procedure (we estimate the background locally assuming a constant Galactic stellar density), we do not attempt to separate stars and galaxies among the RS candidates (above 21 mag in $z$, stars make up $\sim$10\% of the sample).
+The classifiers become unstable for objects fainter than $\sim$22 mag in the $z-$band.
+Since it is possible to eliminate the stellar contamination with the background subtraction procedure (we estimate the background object --stellar and galactic-- densities locally for each cluster), we do not attempt to separate stars and galaxies among the RS candidates (above 21 mag in $z$, stars make up $\sim$10\% of the sample).
 We nevertheless refer to all objects as ``galaxies''.